-Recovery of files encrypted by HolyGhost Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by HolyGhost Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting HolyGhost Ransomware Files